Benzodiazepine Addiction Treatment

 A benzodiazepine addiction is not easily solved by willpower and stopping the benzodiazepine intake.
 Treatment options include medication management, inpatient/residential care, counseling, and 12 Step Programs.

-At the Phoenix Recovery and Counseling Centers, we offer addiction recovery services and specifically treat those suffering from benzodiazepine addiction.
+At The Phoenix Recovery Center, we offer addiction recovery services and specifically treat those suffering from benzodiazepine addiction.
 Our services include a Residential Treatment, PHP Day Program, Intensive Outpatient Program and General Outpatient Program.
 Click on each service to learn more about what they entail and how they can help you on a path towards recovery.

 The Phoenix Difference constitutes a carefully tailored program and recovery experience defined by research.
 Every effort is directed at supporting outcomes that prepare patients and their families with both the knowledge and applied behaviors to manage mental health disorders and to reclaim a meaningful life.